GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 This section describes the SpecIF-Metamodel.

-The describtion by a Metamodel is done in a technology independent way following the OMG [Meta Object Facility (MOF) Metamodeling](https://www.omg.org/mof/) technology and the OMG [Model Driven Architecture (MDA)](https://www.omg.org/mda/) approach.
+The description by a metamodel is done in a technology independent way following the OMG [Meta Object Facility (MOF) Metamodeling](https://www.omg.org/mof/) technology and the OMG [Model Driven Architecture (MDA)](https://www.omg.org/mda/) approach.
 The metamodel defines a platform-independent model (PIM).